-The nominating and corporate governance committee is currently comprised of three directors, Zenon S. Nie (Chairman), William T. Deyo, Jr. and Donald Ratajczak, none of whom is a current or former employee of the Company or any of its subsidiaries and all of whom are, in the opinion of the board, free from any relationship that would interfere with the exercise of their independent judgment in the discharge of the nominating and corporate governance committee's duties.
-The committee has adopted a formal, written charter, which has been approved by the full board and which specifies the scope of the committee's responsibilities and how it should carry them out.
+The nominating and corporate governance committee is currently comprised of three directors, Zenon S. Nie (Chairman), Jon C. Biro and Donald Ratajczak, none of whom is a current or former employee of the Company or any of its subsidiaries and all of whom are, in the opinion of the board, free from any relationship that would interfere with the exercise of their independent judgment in the discharge of the nominating and corporate governance committee's duties.
+The nominating and corporate governance committee's duties.
+The nominating and corporate governance committee's responsibilities and how it should carry them out.
 The complete text of the nominating and corporate governance committee charter is available on the Company's website at www.crowncrafts.com.
+The nominating and corporate governance committee met twice during fiscal year 2012.

-The nominating and corporate governance committee has the general responsibility for overseeing the Company's corporate governance practices and for identifying, reviewing and recommending to the board individuals for election to the board.
-The committee will also consider any director candidate proposed in good faith by a stockholder of the Company.
+The nominating and corporate governance committee has the general responsibility for overseeing the Company's corporate governance practices and for identifying, reviewing and recommending to the board individuals to be nominated for election to the board.
+The nominating and corporate governance committee will also consider any director candidate proposed in good faith by a stockholder of the Company.
 To do so, a stockholder should send the director candidate's name, credentials, contact information and his or her consent to be considered as a candidate to the corporate secretary of the Company.
-The proposing stockholder should also include his or her contact information and a statement of his or her share ownership (how many shares of the Company owned and for how long), as well as any other information required by the Company's bylaws.
-The committee will evaluate candidates based on their financial literacy, business acumen and experience, "independence", and willingness, ability and availability for service.
-The nominating and corporate governance committee met nine times during fiscal year 2009.
-In addition, the chairman of the nominating and corporate governance committee met separately with one of the Company's major shareholders.
+The proposing stockholder should also include his or her contact information and a statement of his or her share ownership (how many shares of Crown Crafts Series A common stock the proposing stockholder owns and how long such shares have been held), as well as any other information required by the Company's bylaws.